Cutting Fundamentals

 Who Can Achieve Body Recomposition?

 The honest answer: not everyone, and not indefinitely.
-Recomposition works best for:
+Barakat 2020 identifies four populations where the evidence for recomposition is strongest:

 Beginners and novices.
 New to resistance training means your body responds strongly to training stimulus, and there's substantial room for adaptation.
 Muscle protein synthesis is elevated for extended periods after sessions.
 This window makes simultaneous fat loss and muscle gain highly feasible.